LabO8/nestjs-s3/site/docs/objects.md

      */
     BucketKeyEnabled?: boolean;
     /**
-     * <p>Confirms that the requester knows that they will be charged for the request.
+     * <p>Confirms that the requester knows they will be charged for the request.
 Bucket
      *          owners need not specify this parameter in their requests.
 For information about downloading
      *          objects from requester pays buckets, see <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectsinRequesterPaysBuckets.html">Downloading Objects in
      *             Requestor Pays Buckets</a> in the <i>Amazon S3 User Guide</i>.</p>